Maassoft/ColorControl/README.md

 * Power off on standby
 * Power off on screensaver and on when screensaver deactivates

+Besides powering on and off a lot of the settings can be directly changed via ColorControl.

+For experienced users:
+* Open service menu (InStart/EzAdjust)
+* Change TPC/GSR setting directly

+## Samsung controller

+If you own a recent Samsung tv or monitor that uses Tizen as its operating system (2018 or newer, older might work), you can control your tv through the app (no NVIDIA or AMD graphics card needed).
+At startup of the application it will automatically detect your tv's (see below) if they are on the same network as your pc.
+If a tv is powered on, it will show a popup by which you can allow ColorControl to send commands to you tv.
+This will only happen the first time or whenever there's a change in the required permissions.
+A new version of ColorControl might need this.
+It is also possible to add a tv manually by using the "Add" button.
+A name and ip address are required, the MAC address is only necessary for Wake-On-Lan.
+You can configure as well when to automatically power your tv on or off:
+* Power on after startup of pc
+* Power on after resume
+* Power off on shutdown
+* Power off on standby
+* Power off on screensaver and on when screensaver deactivates

+For experienced users:
+* Open service menu

 ### Presets

 With the presets you can peform actions on your tv you would normally do via the remote control.
 Properties of a preset:
 * Name: fill in your own name/description
 * Device: select the tv to perform the action on.
 Defaults to "Globally selected device", which is the selected device in the top devices drop down.
-* App: select the app to launch that is installed on your tv (optional)
+* App (LG only): select the app to launch that is installed on your tv (optional)
 * Shortcut: enter the global shortcut to execute this preset
 * Steps: steps to execute sequentially.
 These steps can be:
   * Remote control buttons: like RIGHT, LEFT, ENTER, etc.
-  * Actions: directly change picture settings like backlight, contrast, pictureMode, etc. In a dialog you have to specify the value.
+  * Actions: LG only: directly change picture settings like backlight, contrast, pictureMode, etc. In a dialog you have to specify the value.
   * NVIDIA/AMD presets: add NVIDIA or AMD presets here that have to execute as well

 Furthermore, you can add a trigger to a preset which means it will execute automatically when a process on your pc is running.
 See for more information: https://github.com/Maassoft/ColorControl/releases/tag/v4.0.0.0